devjldp/devjldp/README.md

 <p ><b>Civil Engineer</b> and <b>Software Developer</b> with a passion for teaching.
 Currently guiding others to learn programming</p>

 * 🔭 .
 Net enthusiast
 * 🌱 I’m currently learning .Net
 * 👯 I’m looking to collaborate on open source projects.
+* 🚀 My next big projects are:
+    * 🌠 Create a course to teach C# using Github
+    * 🌠 Create and Finish BlackOut Pirates (Definitive version)

 My New Year's resolution was to improve my contributions on GitHub, and I think it's time to fulfill it.